palf/sylvera-application/README.md

 ## Missing Features

-I only implemented Customer model are routes; nothig for orders, items etc.
+I only implemented a Customer model and routes; nothing for orders, items etc.

 As `id` is currently `null`, there is no way to update a record.
 You can modify existing customers though.